- -( dyne // software :: culture :: events :: tazebao :: discussion \\ freaknet )- -

 XJadeo

-Very interesting to meet Robin Gareus here at NIMK, while he is collaborating with Lilia Pérez Romero to realize her new interactive installation - he pointed me out his project xjadeo: a jack video monitor for synchronisation over the jack transport.
+Very interesting to meet Robin Gareus here at NIMk, while he is collaborating with Lilia Pérez Romero to realize her new interactive installation - he pointed me out his project xjadeo: a jack video monitor for synchronisation over the jack transport.

 EU say no to p2p anti-piracy